brianMutea/Glossary-with-Sanity.io-as-CMS/UI_COMPONENTS.md

 # UI Components Documentation

-*Complete guide to all UI components in the Tech Glossary application*
+*Complete guide to all UI components in the Glossifyd application*

 ## Table of Contents